martin-olivier/airgorah/README.md

 It is written in Rust and uses [GTK4 bindings](https://github.com/gtk-rs/gtk4-rs) for the graphical part.
 The software is based on [aircrack-ng](https://github.com/aircrack-ng/aircrack-ng) tools suite.

-> This project is still in beta version, for the moment only deauth attacks are implemented.
-The list of future implementations is available [here](#future).

 `⭐ Don't forget to put a star if you like the project!`

 ## Legal